rafsan062/rafsan062/README.md

 ### What I'm Working On
 - Building data-intensive systems and distributed applications
-- Exploring machine learning applications in environmental and public health domains
 - Developing full-stack solutions with a focus on data integrity and performance

 ### Highlights